Kangilinnguit: Closure and partial retention

 Under the terms of the "2010-2014 Danish Defence Agreement" approved by the Danish parliament on 24 June 2009, the Greenland Command absorbed the (nearly defunct) Faroe Island Command.
 The combined command was placed in Nuuk under the name of "Arctic Command".
 As a result, in 2012, Kangilinnguit was closed and residual military functions moved to Nuuk, the capital of Greenland.
 The last facilities, a communications site, was decommissioned in 2014.

 Initially the Sermersooq municipality planned to take over the town, but did not happen.
-The town was later put up for sale, but this was also cancelled.
+The town was later put up for sale, but this was also cancelled following security concerns as a result of an attempt by China to purchase the former naval base and town site.
 The buildings were to be demolished, but were spared as the Danish military considered reopening the base in 2016.
 In 2016, the Chinese mining company General Nice Group offered to buy the base, but the Danish government rejected the offer due to security concerns.

 In 2017, three Danish soldiers were deployed to maintain the site.